Expérience Candy Spinz Casino : Soirées Live Casino et Action aux Slots

 Check your answers

 Mark your answer sheet clearly.
-If you miss a question and mess up your answer sheet, ask for another one.
+If you miss a question and make a mistake on your answer sheet, ask for another one.
 When you’ve completed the test, check your answers.
 If you’re happy with your responses, hand in your exam and answer sheet to the instructor.
 They will mark your paper and let you know if you have achieved a passing grade.

 The instructor will explain the next steps if you have not reached the required pass mark.
 They may ask you to contact the office in the morning to discuss your situation.
 Most people complete their training successfully.